-Welcome to West Liberty University’s Office of Tutoring and Accessibility Services!
+Welcome to West Liberty University’s Office of Accessibility Services!

-ADA accommodations are one of many services provided by the Learning and Student Development Center.
+ADA accommodations are one of many services provided by the Learning & Student Development Center.
 We are dedicated to supporting students academically, professionally and personally throughout their academic careers.
-The Office of Tutoring and Accessibility Services is committed to helping all students achieve their academic goals by facilitating self-advocacy and independence.
+The Office Accessibility Services is committed to helping all students achieve their academic goals by facilitating self-advocacy and independence.
 We work with students to determine reasonable academic accommodations for documented disabilities and then provide the necessary resources for students to succeed.
-Working together, we can insure that all students with documented disabilities receive equal opportunity and access to everything West Liberty University has to offer.
+Working together, we can ensure that all students with documented disabilities receive equal opportunity and access to everything West Liberty University has to offer.

 “What Documentation Will I Need to Provide to Receive Academic Accommodations?
 Click here for more information on Documentation Guidelines“